cosmos/ibc-go/docs/migrations/v3-to-v4.md

 The `CheckHeaderAndUpdateState` function has been split into 4 new functions: `VerifyClientMessage`, `CheckForMisbehaviour`, `UpdateState`, `UpdateStateOnMisbehaviour`

-Light client implementations now need to manage setting of client and consensus states for these interface functions `UpdateState`, `UpdateStateOnMisbehaviour`, `VerifyUpgradeAndUpdateState`, `CheckSubstituteAndUpdateState`

 The `CheckMisbehaviourAndUpdateState` function has been removed from `ClientState` interface.
 This functionality is now encapsulated by the usage of `VerifyClientMessage`, `CheckForMisbehaviour`, `UpdateStateOnMisbehaviour`, `UpdateState`.